 This Ad Rem is being written at a distance from home (near Fort Worth, Texas, to be almost precise).
 It seemed a good idea to share with readers part of the message of the Catholic America Tour.
 Though the talk presented at each stop bears the same title — “Toward a Catholic America: History, Goals, and Methods” — the various presentations of it feature different saints or other great American apostles who strove to establish Catholicity in our land.
+Often these are planned to coincide with our venue.
+(For instance, Saint Louis was a good place to present Father Damen, who lived, worked, and is buried there.)
+Each talk has something of a changeable “proper” part, but all the talks have an “ordinary” that does not change, at least not substantially.

 The presentation begins by making two points.
 The first is that America’s history is more Catholic than most people are generally aware — “More Catholic Than You Think.”
 The second point is that the Protestant British (God bless them!1) undermined and obstructed the Catholic enterprise here; and, more tragically, the Anglo-American Catholicism that came with the Maryland colonizers was a weak, timid, all-too-impressed-with-their-fellow-countrymen-who-were-heretics type of religion.
 I shall save that second point, with its too-long hyphenated adjective, for another time.
 Now I would like to focus on the first point, our too-secret Catholic history.